K-MTG/unifi-access-hubitat-middleware/README.md

 ## Features

 - Provides a Lock, Contact Sensor, and Switch device type in Hubitat for each UAC door
 - Listens for webhooks from UniFi Access and Hubitat.
-Polling is exclusively used on UAC where webhooks are not currently available (for door rule status).
+Polling is exclusively used on UAC where webhooks are not currently available (e.g. for door rule status).
 - Supports multiple UAC doors, each mapped to Hubitat virtual devices
 - Secure communication using a configurable auth token